Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ----- | ------
-MerchantId* | string | Unique GUID of the merchant associated to the order orderID* | long | Order id for which you want to fetch details V2* | string | Supported API version
+MerchantId* | string | Unique GUID of the merchant associated to the order orderID* | int | Order id for which you want to fetch details V2* | string | Supported API version